The Church and the Global HIV/AIDS Pandemic

 The suffering borne by individuals, families, and communities and the strain placed on health-care facilities and national economies, call for intensified cooperative efforts by every sector of society, including the church, to slow and prevent the spread of HIV, provide appropriate care of those already ill and speed the development of an effective and affordable vaccine.
 Those caring for AIDS patients need support too.
 Communities, health-care workers, and home-care programs must be equipped to meet the challenge.

 Drugs and AIDS

-Of the 40 million persons living with HIV, two to three million are injecting drug users.
+Of the 33 million persons living with HIV, one million are injecting drug users.
 Many more have used, and continue to use, alcohol and other drugs.